ginnyintifa/PTMtopographer/README.md

 global_der.tsv

 ```
+Users can put these outputs to the folder  `tutorial/k_s_prediction_summary_output`.
+After predicting on the first set using the second set as training, put output to the folder `tutorial/k_f_prediction_summary_output`.

 ### 2C.
 Additional annotation of prediction output
 The third module appends additional site-level and protein-level information and produces the final output of the analysis.
 The annotation files we provide here were generated for human proteins.
 Users who are performing prediction analysis on other organisms, these files must be prepared accordingly.